JohnGrime/MolecularUtilities/Scripts/README.md

 	Scripts $

-Example output from applying this conversion script to experimental data for the HIV-1 capsid (provided by Simone Mattei) is shown in **Fig. 2**.
+Example output from applying this conversion script to experimental data for the HIV-1 capsid (provided by Simone Mattei) is shown in **Fig. 2**, where pentameric and hexameric capsomeres are rendered in red and green, respectively.

 ![An example of unrefined HIV-1 capsid reconstructions](../Images/Simo.png)